Motel 6 agrees to pay $12 million to settle lawsuit

 "Motel 6's actions tore families apart and violated the privacy rights of tens of thousands of Washingtonians," Ferguson said in a statement.
 "Our resolution holds Motel 6 accountable for illegally handing over guests' private information without a warrant."

-Kara Colety, a Motel 6 spokeswoman, said the company will enforce its guest privacy policy, which prohibits the sharing of guest information except in cases where a judicially enforceable warrant or subpoena is present or local law requires release of the information.
+The company said in an email that it will enforce its guest privacy policy, which prohibits the sharing of guest information except in cases where a judicially enforceable warrant or subpoena is present or local law requires release of the information.

 The company has also implemented controls to ensure corporate oversight and compliance in cases where law enforcement requests are made.